Get

 Image by: anastasiya parfenyuk, Shutterstock

-This bacterial infection is often transmitted via ticks, but humans can also become infected through direct contact with infected cats.
+This bacterial infection is often transmitted via ticks to cats, but humans can also become infected through direct contact with infected cats.
 Tularemia is often fatal in cats and is potentially life-threatening for humans but tends to respond well to antibiotic treatment.
 Clinical signs in humans depend on how the bacteria enter the body, but all include a very high fever.

 6. Q Fever